yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

             terminationGracePeriodSeconds: 30
     ```

-4. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server
+4. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server.

 5. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.